aricooperdavis/grav-plugin-sender/README.md

 - We can include fields, such as `captcha`, that aren't in the API definition, and these will work as intended but won't be passed to the Sender API call.
 - Custom fields for inclusion in the Sender API call need to be named `fields.*` in order to be included.
 - We can add other actions before and after the `sender-subscribe` action and they'll behave properly (although the `sender-subscribe` action overwrites the form message set by the `message` action in order to report the results of the Sender API call).

+You can see a similar setup on my own website: [cooper-davis.net/blog](https://cooper-davis.net/blog)

 ## Contributing